 Clutch Operation.
-In order that the owner may understand the relationship of the various parts, he is referred to Illustration No. 21, for each part has been photographed in its correct relationship.
-The parts are also shown in Illustration No. 22, in this case each one on its own.
-Various terms are employed to describe the Clutch parts by different people, but in this Works they are described as follows :---
+In order that the owner may understand the relationship of the various parts, reference should be made to Illustration No. 34, for each part has been photographed in its correct relationship.
+The parts are also shown in Illustration No. 35, in this case each one on its own.
+Various terms are employed to describe the Clutch parts by different people, but in this Works they are described as follows :-